Kodkollektivet/documents/meetings/meeting-items_2019-03-26.md

 - Alireza is joining the team =)

 ### Fika team
-- Budget for Water Boiler
+- Budget for Water Boiler and 1-2 Jug(s)
+- A cart for transporting fika/dishes between office and kitchen

 ### Infrastructure
 - Binero account is created --> John has our account information, can transfer it